Hrushi11/DYPIEMR_AIDS_PROJ/README.md

 ### Steps to follow to contribute to this repository

-1. You should be a student at DYPIEMR and Artificial Intelligence and Data Science branch.
+1. You should be a student at DYPIEMR and in Artificial Intelligence and Data Science branch.

 2. Fork this repository.